Kalia2538/ComputerGaming2025/README.md

 ## Development Plan

 ### Project Checkpoint 1-2: Basic Mechanics and Scripting (Ch 5-9)
+1. Player proximity to the appliances
-1. Implement Basic Player controls (e.g., player movement and interacting with the environment)
+2. Basic player interactions with their environment (e.g., player movement and interacting with the environment)
-2. Implement the basic order-taking so players interact with customers, counter, and machines/kitchen)
+3. Spawning of Customers to the counter
-3. Set up cooking tasks e.g., making the coffee
+4. Set up cooking tasks e.g., making coffee